pwener/pwener.github.io/README.md

     gatsby develop
     ```

-## Pratices and patterns
+## 📜 Pratices and patterns

-I bring to this project the idea of make things so simple as possible.
+I bring some concepts to make things so simple as possible for this project.

 - Avoiding frameworks to work with css.
 - Avoiding custom libs.
 It takes less than one day?
 So do it.